Nyaru Menteng Orang-Utan reintroduction project near Palanga Raya, Kalimantan/Borneo. Young Orang Utans hugging.

 No worries, we'll make sure they hear.
 As I write, Greenpeace activists are hanging two banners at P&G's global headquarters in Cincinnati (US).
 One of them went further and is floating from a zipline that connects both buildings.
 The messages: "stop putting Tiger's survival on the line" and "Head&Shoulders, wipes out dandruff and rainforests".
 Now let's see if they can erase that one.

 The bottom line of all this is simple.
 Instead of ignoring the demands from thousands of people and trying to hide the facts, Procter&Gamble needs to address the issue as a serious company.
-It will only do that when it adopts and implements to a No Deforestation policy that goes beyond their commitment to buying palm oil that, while certified by the RSPO as sustainable, is still linked to the destruction of forests, including Orangutan
+It will only do that when it adopts and implements to a No Deforestation policy that goes beyond their commitment to buying palm oil that, while certified by the RSPO as sustainable, is still linked to the destruction of forests, including Orangutan and Tiger habitat.

 You can make this an even more special day.
 Add your voice to the thousands of supporters that already signed our petition and let P&G know you I dont want the products you use to be tainted with this destruction.